TheMaster1127/HTVM/README.md

   - `HTVM-instructions.txt`: Instructions file for transpilation.
   - Specify the target language (`cpp`, `py`, `js`, `go`, `lua`, `cs`, `java`, `kt`, `rb`, `nim`, `ahk`, `swift`, `dart`, `ts`, `groovy`, `htvm` or <yourExtension>) directly in the command.
 - **Optional**:
-  - Another HTVM instruction file so when you are converting to another HTVM lang you must alos tell HTVM what is the syntax of the targer HTVM lang.
+  - Another HTVM instruction file so when you are converting to another HTVM lang you must always tell HTVM what is the syntax of the targer HTVM lang.

 **Example**:
 ```bash